 o Nutritious Hot- Meal

 o Housing Support

 o Physical/ Mental Health and Well being Sessions

 o Sunday’s 8 am – 9am – Breakfast

 o Every Saturday 2pm – 3pm – Distribution of food and relief materials

-o Every Tuesdays to Saturdays 1pm – 2pm – FREE Sandwiches
+o Every Monday to Friday 1pm – 2pm – FREE Sandwiches

 o Counselling and Advocacy by appointment